-We support the emotional, mental and social development of children with SEND by providing extra pastoral support arrangements for listening to their views and implementing measures to prevent bullying.
-We make provision for pupils' spiritual, moral, social and cultural development.
+We support the emotional, mental and social development of children with SEND by providing extra pastoral support arrangements for listening to their views using our trauma informed school trained staff.
+We implement measures to prevent bullying by allocating buddies to our new pupils and have play leaders at all playtimes.
+We make provision for pupils' spiritual, moral, social and cultural development which is engrained into all our curriculum, we also have weekly PSED lessons.